ryanramage/couchapp-takeout/readme.md

-Couchapp Takeout provides couchapps with a desktop experience.
+Couchapp Takeout provides couchapps with an installer and desktop experience.

 From one link in your couchapp, it will install all the pieces on an end users computer, to run it locally.
 It solves these problems: